Start with the queue that keeps coming back: repetitive admin, handoffs between tools, predictable support questions, or first-pass content prep.

 Judge success by the hours saved, errors avoided, and review time reduced.
 If the tool creates more edits, more monitoring, or more exception handling, it is not helping yet.

-The moment the software starts to weaken naming discipline, process ownership, or approval quality, it has moved outside the system this site is trying to protect.
+The moment the software starts to weaken naming discipline, process ownership, or approval quality, it has stopped solving the real operational problem.

 | Bottleneck | Best-fit tool type | Good starting point | What it genuinely speeds up | What still needs human control |